NikFehl/course-mgmt/README.md

 # course-mgmt

-A simple Clojure-WebApplication Project for Course-Management.
+A simple Clojure-WebApplication for Course-Management.
 Including:
  - RegistrationForm
  - Course Creation
  - List of Attendees

--> Project was a bit inspired by "https://github.com/citerus/notes".
+-> This project is my "learning-Clojure" project.
+Some bits of code are inspired by "https://github.com/citerus/notes".
    For Design "https://milligram.io" was used.

 ## Prerequisites